 9. New Balance 990 Collection

 New Balance’s kids 990 collection offers a single silhouette with a variety of different features.
 Choose sizes ranging from toddler right through the point your kid’s feet are bigger than yours.
-Find Velcro and tie options and a choice of go-with-anything neutral colors.
+You’ll find Velcro and tie options and a choice of go-with-anything neutral colors.
 What stays the same no matter which you choose is the ultra-comfortable EVA-cushioned midsole, impact-absorbing outsole, and standard and wide fits.

 MULTIPURPOSE CLOTHING: 8 Multipurpose Clothing Essentials to Always Pack

-Keen’s hybrid sneakers are ready for everything, from sidewalk to trail and backyard to schoolyard.
-Its Targhee Waterproof shoe for big kids (and little kids) looks and feels like a sporty sneaker with plenty of cushioning and a comfortable fit, but has hiking-ready features like all-terrain traction and breathable waterproofing.
+Keen’s hybrid sneakers are ready for everything from sidewalk to trail and backyard to schoolyard.
+The Targhee Waterproof shoe for big kids (and little ones) looks and feels like a sporty sneaker with plenty of cushioning and a comfortable fit, but has hiking-ready features like all-terrain traction and breathable waterproofing.
 The company’s natural, pesticide-free odor control system helps the shoes from getting too stinky and the lace-capture system means kids won’t have to tie and retie their shoes throughout the day.

-BEST SMARTWATCHES: 7 Smartwatches for Kids with GPS, Text & More
+BEST SMARTWATCHES: 10 Best Smartwatches for Kids with GPS, Text, and More

 Kids’ shoes support them as they discover the world.
 Little feet need special care, and the best children’s shoes are designed with growing bodies in mind.
 And with new shoes just an online cart away, it’s easier than ever to keep up with kids through growth spurts, style changes, and worn-out kicks alike.